Christopher S. Mullins

 In 2008, Dr. Mullins joined the faculty of Campbellsville University.

 Dr. Mullins' current research involves synthesis, characterization, and computational modeling of small molecule coordination complexes.
-Most of the recent work has been with divalent nickel systems, however, other first-row transition metal ions are of interest.
+Most of the recent work has been with nickel complexes as models for enzymes such as Glyoxalase II, however, other first-row transition metal ions are of interest.

 Dr. Mullins has also become involved in chemical education research and has presented at the Biennial Conference on Chemical Education (2012) and the national ACS meeting in the Chemical Education Division (fall 2013).